 Instructors wanting to place items on Reserve for their courses can submit requests via the online forms found on the Course Reserves web pages or come in person to meet with Reserve Processing staff at the Parks Library Circulation Desk.
 Library research and class guides are also linked to Course Reserves lists.

 Distance & Online Learning

 The Library continues to strengthen our distance & online learning outreach by consolidating information relevant to ISU students and faculty in DL courses in one easy to access place.
 We especially recommend all distance learning students review our Distance Learning Guide to learn how to access our library resources and services from off-campus and to review our instructional materials that cover the most asked-about basics.

 Embed your Librarian!

 Your liaison librarian can also work with your distance or fully online course!
-You can enroll your librarian into your Blackboard or Moodle course for providing feedback to students in discussion boards or blogs, or work with your librarian to develop a live or archived instruction session via Adobe Connect or other video conferencing software.
-In Blackboard, you can also visit the My Library link (see top left corner) to review the helpful Library tools we've made available to you as modules that you can embed into your Blackboard course pages, or use directly on the My Library page.
-Among the tools available is Ask Us!, the Library's live chat tool for you and your students to use to connect with library staff as assignment or research questions come up.
+You can enroll your librarian into your Canvas or Moodle course for providing feedback to students in discussion boards or blogs, or work with your librarian to develop a live or archived instruction session via Adobe Connect or other video conferencing software.
 Contact your liaison librarian for more information.

 Online instruction resources

 Flipping your course?
 Interested in collaborating with us to develop Library tutorials and online library instruction resources for you and your students to use?
-Contact Susan Vega Garcia, Head of Instruction.
+Contact Jeffrey Kushkowski, Instruction and Information Services Coordinator.